Code-Institute-Submissions/SpookySpool/README.md

 * As the owner, I want users to add their own movies, so my database increases.
 * As the owner, I want the website to be information to be easily digestible, to stop users leaving due to information overload.

+### Information Architecture
+To marry the needs for large amounts of infomation with a good user expeirce, the website will have to initailly present small chunks of data from a large collections.
+This is why a card approach is best.
+Users can see the scope of the data but can get more detailed information only on topics they are interested in.

+To make this information easy to escape from, the choice of a fixed navbar makes sense.
+That way no matter where the user is on the site they are always one click away from either a clean search page, their user home or the actually home page.

+User's will also want to save data they are interested in without having to search again for it.
+Again to prevent overcrowding which will turn off users, a netflix stlye carousel approach makes sense.
+Useless data can be made visible with other information getting "stored off" the page.
+Again a card approach makes sense so users can quickly see the scope of what they have saved but will only get detailed information on movies they are interested in.

 ### Wireframes
 Wireframes for the desktop and mobile versions can be found [here](https://github.com/SDGreen/SpookySpool/tree/master/wireframes)

+### Target Demographic
+The target demographic for Spooky Spool is scary movie fans across all ages.
+This is a broad demographic but skews towards younger (the average viewer is under 25) with a roughly even split between the sexes [(source)](https://cmpalexgilbey.weebly.com/uploads/3/8/8/7/38878453/horror_film_research.pdf).
+As the audience is younger the website must have a mobile first design (which is more often used over traditional desktops by this demographic).
+A gender neutral design has also be used as users are expecting more of a scary feel compared to anything gendered

+### Design Choices
+As this website has a clear theme, a palette reminicent of Haloween colours has been settled on.
+This is also gender neutral and will appeal to a larger audience then colours which are more gendered.
+To avoid appearing kitch, a more adult palette has been selected where jet blacks are replaced with dark blues to compliment the orange throughout the site.

+Other colours will be picked using user expectations so they can intuitivly learn to use the site.
+Green checks for watchlist which is common across websites to signify something have been added to a basket etc.
+Favourites will use yellow combined with star motifs which will also fit user expectations.
+Cancel or close buttons will also be red rather than halloween themed to fit user expectations about how they function.

+Finally the fonts picked are again a nod to Haloween without being too childish.
+Information will presented in an easily readable font [Raleway](https://fonts.google.com/specimen/Raleway), with [Didact Gothic](https://fonts.google.com/specimen/Didact+Gothic) used for titles.
+To keep the spooky theme running through the website, [Special Elite](https://fonts.google.com/specimen/Special+Elite) is used for the logo text but used sparely to keep the more mature feel of the website.
 ## Features
 ### Existing Features
 * #### User Login: